ryanmark/vizbuilder/README.md

 #### http_prefix

-Used during building for setting canonical urls and links between pages of the site.
+Used in all modes for setting canonical urls and links between pages of the site.
 Used by the `canonical_url` helper detailed below.
+Defaults to `'/'`.

 #### asset_http_prefix

-Used during building for setting asset urls.
+Used in all modes for setting asset urls.
 Used by the `asset_path` helper detailed below.
+Defaults to `http_prefix` or `'/'`.

 #### layout